Automate Your Digital Asset Sharing With Brand Portals

 Optimize Internal Brand Processes

 Brand portals boost internal brand processes by minimizing excess access to the content library.
-For example, if the finance department uses brand for documents they send out, they don’t want all the branding content.
-A brand portal gives them specific, limited access so they only get the content they need.
+For example, if the finance department uses brand assets for documents they send out, they don’t want all the branding content.
+Instead, they simply need a few digital pieces.
+A brand portal solves this by giving them specific, limited access so they only get the content they need.

 Brand portals give administrators the ability to oversee shared files within the portal.
 This ensures all brand material is being given out correctly and to the right people.
 The efficiency this creates optimizes not only brand asset management but also the entire day-to-day operations.